Orion1618/Odyssey/README.md

 		cd /Directory/You/Want/To/Work/From
 		unzip Odyssey-[#.#.#]

-4) Download and extract the OdysseyContainer.sif.gz to the following directory: ./Odyssey-[#.#.#]/Configuration/Singularity
+4) Download and extract the OdysseyContainer.sif.gz to the Singularity directory:

 		cd ./Odyssey-[#.#.#]/Configuration/Singularity
 		unzip OdysseyContainer.sif.gz

-5) Due to licensing restrictions, you will need to download and extract the Impute4 executable to the Impute4 directory within ./Odyssey-[#.#.#]/Configuration/
+5) Due to licensing restrictions, you will need to download and extract the Impute4 executable to the Impute4 directory within Configuration

 	a) Request access to Impute4 here: https://jmarchini.org/impute-4/

 	b) After downloading Impute4 to the Impute4 directory you will need to alter the following line in ./Configuration/Setup/Programs-Singularity.conf:

-	c) Impute_Exec4="${WorkingDir}Configuration/Impute4/impute4.1.1_r294.2";
+		Impute_Exec4="${WorkingDir}Configuration/Impute4/impute4.1.1_r294.2";

 	d) Replace impute4.1.1_r294.2 with the appropriate version you just downloaded

 6) You’re done.
 Start using Odyssey